An Illustrated Guide to Maritime Signal Flags

 One of my favorite flag signals is, “Nothing can be done until high tide.”

-• ahazred8ta 8 months ago
+• ahazred8ta a year ago

 US1 Nothing can be done until daylight.
 US2 Nothing can be done until tide has risen.
 US3 Nothing can be done until visibility improves.
 US4 Nothing can be done until weather moderates.
 US5 Nothing can be done until draft is lightened.
 US6 Nothing can be done until tugs have arrived.

-• raldi 8 months ago
+• raldi a year ago

 I liked the Flag Semaphore page it linked to, but it raises the question: Why are the letters almost, but not quite in clockwise order?